Can you tell me how your program works?

 Although genetics can definitely influence the likelihood of developing potential medical problems for people, studies have shown that losing weight and developing a healthy lifestyle can decrease your chances of developing certain conditions.
 This program is ideal for these types of patients.

 What is the cost of your program?

 The cost of our program depends on whether you prefer “Generic vs. Brand" medication.
 New patients requesting the Generic appetite suppressant with a Vitamin B12 injection are $96.00....
-New patients receiving the brand medication are $120.00.
-After your first visit, you are then considered an established patient.
+New patients receiving the Brand medication with Vitamin B12 are $126.00.
+After your first visit, you are then considered an Established patient.
 The prices will then be $86.00 (Generic) and $116.00 (Brand).
 We offer other Services and Upgraded Injections that will change the price of the visit.

 I've been told that I will receive an injection.
 Can you tell me what it is and why I'm getting it?

 We offer is a Vitamin B12 injection which provides our Patients with the following benefits:

 - Vitamin B12 is needed to convert carbohydrates into glucose in the body, thus leading to energy production and a decrease in fatigue and lethargy in the body.

 - Vitamin B12 helps in healthy regulation of the nervous system, reducing depression, stress, and brain shrinkage.

 - Vitamin B12 maintains a healthy digestive system.
 It also protects against heart disease by curbing and controlling unhealthy cholesterol levels, protecting against stroke, and high blood pressure.

 - Vitamin B12 is essential for healthy skin, hair, and nails.
 It helps in cell reproduction and constant renewal of the skin.